Active Sampling for the Quickest Detection of Markov Networks: Main Results

 \end{theorem} \begin{proof} See Appendix \ref{App:thm:asymp2}. \end{proof} The last two theorems, collectively, establish that when the network has a homogeneous structure, irrespectively of how the nodes are selected and sampled over time, the stopping and terminal decision rules specified in~\eqref{eq:th1}--\eqref{eq:SPRT} render asymptotically optimal decisions.
 The optimality of the decisions being independent of the node selection rule signifies that in homogeneous structures, all sequences of nodes, asymptotically, contain the same average amount of information, and the overall performance does not critically depend on the sampling path.
-Next, we show that the observation above is not necessarily valid for the networks with heterogeneous structures, and optimality of decisions on those networks critically depend on the sampling path.
+Next, we show that the observation above is not necessarily valid for the networks with heterogeneous structures, and the optimality of decisions in those networks critically depends on the sampling path.
+By leveraging Theorem~\ref{thm:asymp1}, in the next corollary, we first provide algorithm-independent lower bounds on the average delay in heterogeneous networks. \textcolor{black}{ \begin{corollary}[Heterogeneous Structures -- Delay Converse] \textcolor{black}{In a heterogeneous network with information constants $I^*_0$ and $I^*_1$}, any feasible solution of problem~\eqref{eq:Opt} with the stopping time $\tau_n $ satisfies